awslabs/aws-servicebroker-documentation/getting-started.md

 # Getting Started Guide - Early Access

-## Introduction
+## Overview

+This guide describes how to configure an OpenShift cluster with the capability to deploy AWS services.

+### Terminology

-The below defines terms and abbreviations which are used throughout this document.
+The following terms and abbreviations are used throughout the document.

 *   **Service Catalog** is the component which finds and presents the users the list of services which the user has access to.
 It also gives the user the ability to provision new instances of those services and provide a way to to bind the provisioned services to existing applications.
 *   **Service Brokers** are the components that manages a set of capabilities in the cloud infrastructure, and provides the service catalog with the list of services, via implementing the Open Service Broker API
 *   **AWS Broker** is the Red Hat's OpenShift Org's implementation of the service broker for Amazon Services.
 *   **Ansible Playbook Bundle (APB)** is a application definition (meta-container) used to define and deploy applications.

-The following Amazon Services are available as APBs.
+### AWS Services available
+After completing the steps in this guide, the following AWS services will be available from the OpenShift Service Catalog as APBs.

 *   Simple Queue Service (SQS)
 *   Simple Notification Service (SNS)